Jennifer Collins

-Jennifer M. Collins (born 1965) is an American legal scholar serving as the 21st President of Rhodes College.
-Collins was previously the dean of the Dedman School of Law at Southern Methodist University.
+Jennifer M. Collins (born 1965) is an American legal scholar currently serving as the 21st President of Rhodes College.
+Collins was previously the dean of the Dedman School of Law at Southern Methodist University—the first permanent female dean of that institution.

 Early life and education

 Collins graduated cum laude with a B.A. in history from Yale University in 1987.
 She then enrolled at Harvard Law School, graduating magna cum laude with a J.D. in 1991.
 At Harvard, she was a notes editor for the Harvard Law Review, working under fellow student and law review president Barack Obama.

-After graduating from Harvard, Collins clerked for the Honorable Dorothy Wright Nelson in the U.S. Court of Appeals for the Ninth Circuit.
+After graduating from Harvard, Collins clerked for Judge Dorothy Wright Nelson at the U.S. Court of Appeals for the Ninth Circuit.

 Legal career

 After finishing her clerkship, Collins worked in private practice in Washington D.C.
 In 1993, she accepted a position as an attorney-adviser for the United States Department of Justice Office of Legal Counsel.
 A year later, she joined the United States Attorney's Office for the District of Columbia as an Assistant United States Attorney (AUSA).
 In this role, she tried more than 30 criminal cases, many of them homicides.
 Two of her cases garnered major media attention.
 One involved Aundrey Burno, a teenager and convicted murderer who, before sentencing, told an HBO documentary crew that "I would kill again if I have to."
 Collins used Burno's words to persuade the judge to grant a 70-year sentence.
 In the other high-profile case, Collins successfully prosecuted serial killer Joseph Mesa Jr.

 She remained at the United States Attorney's Office until 2002, returning briefly to private practice at Sidley Austin before transitioning to academia.